 02. Choose a photo editing program

 Editing digital photos has never been easier, as there are now many photo editing programs to choose from.
-Some are simple and allow for basic tweaks, while others are more advanced and let you change everything about an image.
+Some are simple and allow for basic tweaks, while others are more advanced and let you change everything about an image, whether its JPEG, PNG or GIF.

 Most professional photographers use programs like Adobe Lightroom, Adobe Photoshop, or Capture One Pro.
 You can try out these programs for free and if you like the results, you can buy the program.
 Adobe products are available as a subscription service, with the photography bundle including both Lightroom and Photoshop.